Why and how to visit the Gardens of Ninfa near Rome 2018

 Essential information for visiting the Gardens of Ninfa: How to visit the Gardens of Ninfa 2018

-How to get to the Gardens of Ninfa 2018: Only by car.
+How to get to the Gardens of Ninfa 2018: I would advise you to go by car.
 Allow about an hour and a quarter from Rome.
 It’s signposted quite poorly, but you essentially take the via Pontina south to the town of Cisterna in the province of Latina, and then head towards Norma.
 Google maps essential.

-Entrance fee 2017: €15 per adult, children under 11 go free.
+Ninfa entrance fee 2018: €15 per adult, children under 11 go free.
 Disabled visitors €8 (payment on site only).
-Adult tickets can now be purchased online, in advance, and include an obligatory guided tour.
+Adult tickets can now be purchased online, in advance and include the obligatory guided tour.
 The online booking fee is €0.50 per person.
 Click here to buy tickets for Ninfa.